debeando/zenit/README.md

 ## Warnings

+- The activation of the Audit and Slow Log compromise the writing performance on disk, and another resources, use another disk for logs and have the necessary resources to support this process.
 - The parse files with very high QPS does big CPU consumption and compromise the server performance.
-Ensure that you have available core for this process.
+Ensure that you have one available core for this process.
-- The activation of the Audit and Slow Log compromise the writing performance on disk, use another disk for logs.

 ## Risks